devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 ## Making Baby Cubes

-Here comes the fun part.
+Now, let's dive into the fun part.
 We will create another function which will call the rounded edges cube function in some nested loops and make 27 cubes.
 Let's go.

 ```javascript
 function makeCubes() {